deksdeveloper/dawno/README.md

-# DAWNO - SA-MP PAWN Editor
+# DAWNO - PAWN Editor

 DAWNO is a modern, performance-oriented PAWN code editor designed specifically for SA-MP (San Andreas Multiplayer) and open.mp developers.
 It serves as a modern alternative to the classic Pawno editor, built using Next.js, Electron, and Monaco Editor technologies.